Posts Tagged ‘Vintage Christianity’

 It’s a question probably dating back to the days when the first overhead projectors entered the church building on Sundays.
 Or, perhaps, it’s not a question dating to back then.
 Probably it’s not even a question today.
 Either way, I don’t care.
 I ask instead: What’s your image of God?
 Not so much how you imagine Him, but how you see Him visually at church, on the camp, while you read the Bible to your kids…

-Being actively involved with photography for more than two years now, I’ve realizbeggared more than ever before how powerful a visual image can be.
+Being actively involved with photography for more than two years now, I’ve realized more than ever before how powerful a visual image can be.
 Moreover, how much an image can reflect and at the same time direct our perceptions of a certain subject.
 Take a bottle of Coke, for instance – it’s never advertised static, dry and lukewarm, with dull colors… ‘Cause, frankly, who wants a Coke like that.
 It more sounds like being British tea at 4pm – boring and a thing from the past (for most people, that is).
 The energetic and fresh Coke image also makes you wish the Coke be that way – it kind of sets the standard for you.

 There’s so much thought going into graphic design when it comes to advertising.
-Sadly, though, there’s little thought put into the graphics and design accompanying our faith.
-Read the rest of this entry »
+Sadly, though, there’s little thought put into the graphics and design accompanying our faith. read more

 Feelin’ All Too Well in Here…